Home Blog What is GDPR in India: GDPR vs DPDPA Global Compliance Guide

 • Data Principal: Equivalent to the GDPR’s data subject

-• Personal Data: Digital personal data relating to an identified or identifiable individual
+• Personal Data: Digital personal data pertaining to an identified or identifiable individual

 • Sensitive Personal Data: The DPDPA doesn’t explicitly define categories of sensitive data in the Act itself but delegates this to separate rules

-This shift in terminology from "controller" to "fiduciary" in the DPDPA is significant as it emphasizes the trust-based relationship and the duties of care associated with handling personal data.
+This shift in terminology from “controller” to “fiduciary” in the DPDPA is significant as it emphasizes the trust-based relationship and the duties of care associated with handling personal data, with the personal data processed under the Act needing to fall within this digital scope.

 The GDPR specifies six legal bases for processing personal data: